GeoDiv: Framework for Measuring Geographical Diversity in Text-to-Image Models¶

 Key Findings¶

-- FLUX.1 produces the most refined images but exhibits the lowest diversity, revealing a trade-off between refinement and diversity.
+- FLUX.1 generates the most refined images but has the lowest diversity, revealing a trade-off between "aesthetic quality" and "diversity."

-- Overall geographical diversity has declined in newer model versions.
+- Overall geographical diversity tends to decrease in newer model versions.

-- Background diversity (0.31) is substantially lower than entity diversity (0.44); mountains appear in only 12% of images.
+- Background diversity (0.31) is significantly lower than entity diversity (0.44); for instance, mountains appear in only 12% of images.

-- Compared to Vendi-Score: only entity diversity shows moderate correlation (ρ = 0.56); correlations across other dimensions are low.
+- Comparison with Vendi-Score: Only entity diversity shows moderate correlation (\(\rho=0.56\)), while other dimensions show low correlation.

 Highlights & Insights¶